 Holder of the Chair Excellence

-Office Hours: Friday 1 - 5 pm & by appt.
+Office Hours: Tuesday 3 - 5 pm & by appt.

-Dr. Kettinger has numerous publications including 4 books, over 40 refereed journal articles in such journals as MIS Quarterly, JMIS, JAIS, Decision Sciences, CACM, Sloan Management Review, Public Administration Review, and Long Range Planning, numerous monographs, book chapters, proceedings, and teaching cases.
-A study appearing in the 2002 HICSS Proceedings, a 2000 study in Information and Management, as well as a 1998 study appearing in Decision Line have all recognized Dr. Kettinger as one of the most productive IS researchers publishing in the top IS journals.
-He is an Associate Editor of MIS Quarterly and JAIS and on the editorially boards of Decision Sciences Journal and MISQ Executive and has twice served as a special editor for JMIS.
-He completed a 3 year study sponsored by Accenture and IMD International that discovered a new comprehensive measure of effective information use which predicts business performance.
-Based on this research project, he coauthored, "Making the Invisible, Visible: How Companies Win with the Right Information, People and IT" published by John Wiley Press, which provides a practical guide to managers developing strategic measures of information assets and knowledge management effectiveness.
+He completed a 3 year study sponsored by Accenture and IMD that discovered a new measure of effective information use (Information Orientation) that predicts business performance.
+Based on this research project, he coauthored, Making the Invisible, Visible: How Companies Win with the Right Information, People and IT published by John Wiley Press, which provides a practical guide to managers developing strategic measures of information assets and knowledge management effectiveness.
+This book was cited in the Wall Street Journal in 2011 as a CIO 'must read'.
 Scholarly results and discussion of this research project appear in Information Orientation: The Link to Business Performance by Oxford University Press.
-He also co-edited Process Think: Winning Perspectives for Business Change in the Information Age which examines the evolution and practical application of the process change movement.
+He also co-edited Process Think: Winning Perspectives for Business Change in the Information Age that examines the evolution and practical application of the process change movement.